rhjdjong/xdrlib2/docs/xdrlib2.rst

 Numeric types
 -------------

-The following numeric types can be instantiated with an optional integer argument.
+The following numeric types can be instantiated with an Optional integer argument.
 Their default value when instantiated is 0.

 .. class:: Int32(v=0)